Sgw32/UltiSID/README.md

 # UltiSID

-Open source SID 8580/6581 emulator that can be executed on Bluepill boards and STM32F103
+Open source SID 8580/6581 emulator that can be executed on Kung Fu Flash and new Kung Fu SID hardware

 License - GNU General Public License v3 (derived from Bakisha STM32 SID player)

 ## Introduction

 Project is heavily inspired by __SwinSID__ and __ArmSID__ project.
 And is maintained as an open-source alternative to them.
-Now it is even working on a STM32F103C8T6 on an overclocked freq 128 MHz with 8 MHz crystal.
-With some errors in behavior - some readings are missing.
+Now it is even working on a GD32F405RGT6 on 168 MHz with 8 MHz crystal, just like Kung Fu Flash - and firmware is using critical code from KFF.
-I'm looking for contributers(I can even pay for the work) who will add some assembler optimization magic into my code.
+I'm looking for contributers(I can even pay for the work) who will add some assembler optimization magic into SID code.
-Also I plan releasing Altium Designer PCB hardware files publicly available right after I'll sell 10 copies of UltiSIDs to public.

-Working in a time-stretched and computation-intensive environment of C64 requires hardcore optimization of code. __Project is still in a very early stage of development__

 Why UltiSID?
 Why Ulti?
 I think that open-source contributions make our planet better, and since, the open-source alternative to SwinSID and ArmSID is still better than closed solutions.
 In 2021 there are still no any good SID emulators publicly available.
 2021, Carl!